SymfonyCasts/symfony5/sfcasts/ep4-relations/question-tag-fixtures.md

 # QuestionTag Fixtures & DateTimeImmutable with Faker

 We no longer have a `ManyToMany` relationship between `Question` and `Tag`.
-Instead, each `Question` has many `QuestionTag` objects in each `QuestionTag` object is related to one `Tag`.
-This means that setting any *using* this relation - the relationship between `Question` and `Tag` - just changed.
+Instead, each `Question` has many `QuestionTag` objects and each `QuestionTag` object is related to one `Tag`.
+This means that setting and *using* this relation - the relationship between `Question` and `Tag` - just changed.
 Let's update the fixtures to *reflect* this.